sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/nItiprakAshikA.md

 33\. and distributed his watchmen and sentinels should before marching despatch many road-makers and artisans,
 Artisans and others to accompany the army.

-34\. workmen who give the finishing touch, superintendents of the work, diggers, carpenters, surveyors, (tree) planters, bridge-[makers](# "See Rāmāyaṇa II, 80"),
+34\. workmen who give the finishing touch, superintendents of the work, diggers, carpenters, surveyors, (tree) planters, bridge-makers[^32],

+[^32]: "See Rāmāyaṇa II, 80"

 35\. those who know the nature of the country, and hunters who are well acquainted with forests, and spies who find out the weak point in the position of the hostile army.
 What places to avoid while marching